More Than a Job

 Education & Experience

-• Advanced degree in social sciences, criminology, or business
+• Advanced degree in social sciences, criminology, or nonprofit management, or business administration.

-• Minimum 8 years of relevant experience in the non-profit sector or criminal justice
+• Minimum 8 years of relevant experience in the non-profit sector with strong preference for previous experience working internationally, within a federated Christian nonprofit organization, and/or with prison systems.

 Work status

-• Structured hybrid is available with the supervisor’s approval upon successful completion of the first three (3) months on the job
+• Full-time position located at PFI’s headquarters in Ashburn, Virginia.
+Structured hybrid arrangement may be available with supervisors’ approval upon completion of the first three months on the job.

 Travel